moremorecoin/deeponiondocker/README.md

 tail -f DeepOnionConf/debug.log
 ```

 To check the staking status, see DeepOnionConf/staking.log.
-This file should update every one hour.
-If you see the staking status is false, try to check it one hour later.
+This file should be updated hourly.
+If you see the staking status is false, try to check it again one hour later.

 ### Shutdown